 Money grows tax-free while it’s in the account.

-This article offers an extensive comparison of the various options.
+An extensive comparison of the types of investment plans can be found here.
 It also provides information about who the plans are for, who makes contributions, and associated contribution limits.

 Why should small medical practices offer a retirement investment plan?